Learning to Estimate 3-D States of Deformable Linear Objects from Single-Frame Occluded Point Clouds: Method

-With the ground-truth node coordinates $\bm Y^{\rm gt}$, the training loss function for each sample is:
+With the ground-truth node coordinates $\bm Y^{\rm gt}$, the training loss function for each sample is

-It is experimentally found that such an end-to-end network can ensure that the estimated DLO shapes are smooth and look like real DLOs even using heavily occluded point cloud input, which suggests that this network can well learn the key global characteristic of DLOs.
+It is experimentally found that such an end-to-end network can ensure that the estimated DLO shapes are smooth and look like real DLOs even using heavily occluded point cloud input, which suggests that this network can learn the key global characteristic of DLOs well.
 However, the predictions are often slightly different from the actual states such that they are not sufficiently accurate for applications (see Fig. \ref{fig:exp_sim_rvf}).
-We believe this phenomenon is brought about by the feature max pooling operation, which neglects crucial local information for precise estimation.
+This phenomenon is believed to be brought about by the feature max pooling operation, which neglects crucial local information for precise estimation.